guillermusmax/Overview_Stats/README.md

 🐱‍🏍**Artificial Intelligence**

 There’s going to be something more academic and something that fascinates me.
-I have always had an absurd idea-composing music in a programming language and programming in a music language([~~Maybe we can really try for it~~](https://github.com/AICMUniversity)).
+I have always had an absurd idea-composing music in a programming language and programming in a music language([~~Maybe we can really try for it~~](https://github.com/AICMUniversity/aria)).

 🐱‍💻**Music Theories**

-I don't really like most things in this world, but I write [some tiny songs](https://fm.jyunko.cn), and I wanna to be [a poet](https://www.zgshige.com/c/2022-07-25/22158479.shtml)...
-Btw, ❤ snowflakes ❄️.
+I don't really like most things in this world, but I write [some tiny songs](https://fm.jyunko.cn) ❤ snowflakes ❄️.

 🐱‍👤**Currently**